srihariash999/Arduino-Experiments/Missionary&Cannibal Game/Readme.md

-                     Missionary and Cannibal game using <B>vectordisplay</B> app and library
+                     Missionary and Cannibal game using vectordisplay app and library